subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 11: Free Energy $F(m)$ as a function of $m$, for $B < 0$, $B = 0$ and $B > 0$

-The shape of $F(m)$ as a function of $B$ is shown in figure 11, and illustrates a first order phase transition.
-When $B\neq 0$, $F(m)$ exhibits an asymmetric shape as function of $m$, such that for $B>0$ the minima that occurs for $m>0$ is deeper than that for $m<0$ (and vice versa if $B<0$).
+The shape of $F(m)$ for three different balues of $B$ is shown in figure 11.
+When $B\neq 0$, $F(m)$ exhibits an asymmetric shape as function of $m$, such that there is only a single minima (i.e., a single phase as per the Landau theory).
+This agrees with our earlier analysis that the presence of the external magnetic field removes second order temperature triggered phase transitions from the Ising model.
+For $B>0$ the minima that occurs for $m>0$ is deeper than that for $m<0$ (and vice versa if $B<0$).
 The shallower minima corresponds to a meta-stable state, and the system transitions to the more stable deeper minima by traversing the energy barrier between the two.
 If the sign of $B$ is flipped, then it causes an instantaneous change in the magnetization $m$ which also changes sign, and this is characteristic of first order phase transitions.

+Landau's theory clarifies an important distinction between the minima of the energy function $E(\Sigma)$, where $\Sigma$ is a configuration of the system, and the minima of the free energy function $F(m)$, since it is only the latter type of minima that corresponds to a phase for the system.
+For $T>0$ there is more than one equilibrium configuration that realizes the $F(m)$ minima, as we saw for the Ising model.
+However at $T=0$, the system freezes at the maximum value of $m=1$, and at this point there is only a single configuration for the phase.
+In general this minima is subset of the minima for the energy function $E(\Sigma)$, i.e., there are some minima for $E(\Sigma)$ that do not correspond to a true phase for the system.
+These are metastable states and if the temperature is increased beyond zero, then the system will transition to one of the stable phases identified by the minima of $F(m)$.
+This has an interesting consequence for optimization problams, as we shall see in the section of Simulated Annealing.

-## Spin Glass Models: Frozen Complexity
+## Spin Glass Models: Frozen Randomness

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat14.png)